 - 1. Be where you can see the entire neutral zone, and the ball at the snap. - 2.
 Normal scrimmage down position is in the neutral zone, on or outside the sideline. - 3.
 [LINESMAN] Be on the side of the field opposite the press box. - 4.
 [LINE JUDGE] Be on the press box side of the field. - 5.
-Never adopt a position that restricts the positioning or movement of players.
+Never adopt a position that restricts the positioning or movement of players. - 6.
+Never speak to players or coaches when the snap is imminent. §

 - 1. In the event of sudden movement by Team A players, come in quickly and confer with the Umpire to determine which team was responsible. - 2.
 If one or more Team B players enter the neutral zone, watch the reaction by Team A players who may be threatened.
-Watch for when the Team B players get back to their own side of the neutral zone. - 3.
-If there is a foul before the snap, blow your whistle, throw your flag and signal timeout [S3].
+Watch for when the Team B players get back to their own side of the neutral zone.

+3. If there is a foul before the snap, blow your whistle, throw your flag and signal timeout [S3].
 Come in quickly to the succeeding spot to prevent any play and to confer with the Umpire and the other wing official about the call.
-However, if there is no possibility of doubt about what the foul is, you may give a miniature penalty signal [e.g. S18, S19 or S21] to the Referee without coming in all the way.
+However, if there is no possibility of doubt about what the foul is, you may give a miniature penalty signal [e.g. S18 or S19] to the Referee without coming in all the way.

 - 1. You get a much better view of everything from a wide position.
 It also prevents you being caught inside on a sweep play or out-pattern pass. - 2.
 It is entirely appropriate to be six feet out of bounds, particularly if players are lined up close to the sideline.
 In goal line situations, you may want to be even wider. - 3.
-If a Team A player asks you whether he is on or off the line of scrimmage, inform him how he can use your signals to tell for himself.
-Do not say anything to the player that might cause him to move immediately prior to the snap.
+If a Team A player asks you whether they are on or off the line of scrimmage, inform them how they can use your signals to tell for themself.
+Do not say anything to the player that might cause them to move immediately prior to the snap.
 Do not answer questions like "Am I on/off the line?" with a yes/no response, since you may have misheard the question.
-The fact that you are indicating the line with your foot and not using the off-the-line signal is sufficient to indicate to all concerned that the player nearest you is on the line.
-No separate signal is necessary or desirable.
+The fact that you are indicating the line with your foot and not using the off-the-line signal [Sup1] is sufficient to indicate to all concerned that the player nearest you is on the line.
+No separate signal is necessary or desirable. - 4.
+If there is more than one receiver close to you off the line, you may optionally show the number by outstretching fingers at the end of your off-the-line signal [Sup1]. §

-- 4. The latest time to make the player count signal is when the offensive team breaks its huddle (but it can and should be done earlier if possible). - 5.
+- 5. The latest time to make the player count signal is when the offensive team breaks its huddle (but it can and should be done earlier if possible). - 6.
 Normally the player count signal is shared between the Linesman, Line Judge and [IN xx1 FORMATION (CREW OF 5/6C)] the Back Judge.